 Dr. Sara Florence Davidson is a Haida/Settler educator and Assistant Professor in Indigenous education in the Faculty of Education at Simon Fraser University.
 She is also the project lead for Indigenous Storybooks, a sister project to Storybooks Canada.
 Sara’s research interests include Indigenous pedagogies (including storytelling) and research methodologies; adolescent literacies; narrative writing and research; and Indigenous education.
 She is the co-author of Potlatch as pedagogy: Learning through ceremony, which she wrote with her father.
 Website: saraflorence.ca

-Asma Afreen is an MEd student in the Department of Language and Literacy Education, UBC, and serves as the audio recording coordinator for Storybooks Canada.
-She is currently translating English stories from the African Storybook initiative into Bengali for Storybooks Canada.
+Dr. Asma Afreen is a Senior Research Analyst in Literacy Development in the Surrey School District's Research and Evaluation Department.
+She is a graduate of the Department of Language and Literacy Education at UBC, and has served as the audio recording coordinator for Storybooks Canada.
+She has translated English stories from the African Storybook initiative into Bengali for Storybooks Canada.
 Her research interests include translator identity, teacher education, and digital literacy.

-Darshan Soni is a recent BASc graduate from the Department of Engineering, UBC.
-He is the website developer for Storybooks Canada and contributes to free and open source software.
-He has recorded the English audio for the stories on the Storybooks Canada website and is translating them into Gujarati.
+Darshan Soni is a BASc graduate from the Department of Engineering, UBC.
+He helped develop the modular website template for Storybooks Canada that has now been adapted for other Global Storybooks sites, and has recorded the English audio for the stories on the Storybooks Canada website.